 The EIFEL rules limit the deduction of net interest and financing expenses by corporations and trusts to a fixed ratio of 30% of "adjusted taxable income" ("ATI") for tax years beginning on or after January 1, 2024.
-There is a transitional ratio of 40% for taxation years beginning on or after October 1, 2023, and before January 1, 2024.
-In general terms, net interest and financing expenses is a taxpayer's interest and financing expenses ("IFE") less its interest and financing revenues ("IFR").
+In general terms, net interest and financing expenses is a taxpayer's interest and financing expenses ("IFE") less its interest and financing revenues ("IFE").
 Generally, if the net IFE exceeds the aggregate of the fixed ratios of ATI, the amount of interest in excess of the fixed ratios cannot be deducted by the taxpayer in that taxation year.
 However, it can be carried forward for use or application in future years, provided certain conditions are met.

-The types of expenses that are subject to the EIFEL rules are captured in the definition of "IFE" and include, inter alia, deductible interest and amounts deemed to be interest under the ITA, certain deductible financing/borrowing costs, capitalized expenses that have been included in a taxpayer's UCC or resource expenditure pool, deductible lease financing amounts, amounts economically equivalent to interest or other financing/borrowing costs, and certain fees/expenses incurred in the course of entering into or in relation to a financing agreement or arrangement.
+The types of expenses that are subject to the EIFEL rules are captured in the definition of "IFE" and include, inter alia, deductible interest and amounts deemed to be interest under the ITA, certain deductible financing/borrowing costs, capitalized expenses that have been included in a taxpayer's UCC or resource expenditure pool, deductible lease financing amounts, amounts economically equivalent to interest or other financing/borrowing costs and certain fees/expenses incurred in the course of entering into or in relation to a financing agreement or arrangement.